marcokuoni/digitale_kundenkarte/README.md

 # TODO
-- [ ] Buttons check if cursor pointer ist set everywhere connected devices
-- [x] ~~Button all area clickable und immer pointer cursor, vielleicht besser vereinheitlichen~~
-- Modal styling

 - [ ] 404 page, forbidden page (i think not possible with the current router) -> sonst später mit SvelteKit
-- [ ] Couldnt find a way to stop executing default redirections on fetch and just do the custom one
+- [ ] Couldnt find a way to stop executing default redirections on fetch and just do the custom ones

-### Nice to have
-- [ ] QR-Code generiärä für Stämpfel
-- [ ] QR-Code generiärä fürs ilösä
-- [ ] Chartä iilösä
-- [ ] Benutzergruppäverwaltä
-- [ ] Blockiärti IPs

 ## Notes